leo91000/graphile_worker_rs/docs/adr/0002-upstream-018-sync.md

 CI exposed an existing race between an in-flight batch fetch and release.
 Released is now terminal.
 Release callers serialize until cleanup completes;
-they first wake and await the fetch loop, then abort timers and drain the cache.
+they cancel an active TTL return, wake and await the fetch loop, then abort any late-created timers and return the remaining claims.
 Run completion is persistent, so a caller cannot miss a completion notification.
 This preserves ownership of late fetched jobs until the return operation has finished and prevents Worker::run from treating another caller's in-progress release as completed.
 Existing shutdown deadlines and assertions are retained.

+TTL and shutdown returns share a queue-owned pending-return buffer.
+Draining into this buffer happens before awaiting the database; cancellation or exhausted retries therefore retain the claims for a subsequent return.
+Only successful idempotent return clears the buffer.
+Pending returns are separate from jobs that handlers can consume because a failed response may follow a committed return.
+Consumers waiting for the cache lock also recheck the terminal Released state.
+Fault-injection tests cover exhausted retries with virtual time, both cancellation paths, waiting consumers and an interrupted TTL return with an in-flight fetch.